nfang1/EE-322-Design-VI/Lab 1 & 2/README.md

-I pledge my honor that I have abided by the Stevens Honor System
+I pledge my honor that I have abided by the Stevens Honor System.

 # Lab 1 & 2

 ```ssh
 $ hostname
 $ env